 Restricted access can mean a variety of things.
 In Ohio, my state, it means that birth parents had the opportunity to request that their names be redacted from the OBC.
 Only if they were born in Alabama, Alaska, Colorado, Kansas, Maine, New Hampshire, Oregon, or Rhode Island do adoptees have complete access.
 Without an open adoption (which is only recently the norm), adoptees have no information about a significant part of their history, making reunification that much more difficult.

-Although there are multiple reasons an adoptee may want access to their original birth certificate, from trying to gain access to crucial medical information to making it easier to get a passport, the bottom line is that the information in that document is about the adoptee themselves, and we all have a right to information about ourselves, regardless of why that information might be important.
+Although there are multiple reasons an adoptee may want access to their original birth certificate, from trying to gain access to crucial medical information to make it easier to get a passport, the bottom line is that the information in that document is about the adoptee themselves, and we all have a right to information about ourselves, regardless of why that information might be important.

 Lisa, an adult adoptee, sums this up well: “It’s MINE and I want it!!!
 I didn’t ask to be placed or adopted.
-Two sets of adults made major life decisions for me without my consent (which I’m grateful for, don’t get me wrong) but I’m a grown up now and people are still making life decisions for me like I’m a baby.
+Two sets of adults made major life decisions for me without my consent (which I’m grateful for, don’t get me wrong) but I’m a grown-up now and people are still making life decisions for me like I’m a baby.
 If birth parents can choose to place and [adoptive parents] can choose to adopt, then the least everyone can do for the subject of the adoption is to allow them the privilege of knowing their own history.”

 Betsie Norris, an adoptee in Ohio, spent twenty years working to get OBCs unsealed.
 That work came to fruition in April of 2015.
 Her story is pretty amazing (her adoptive father helped close Ohio records in the 1950s) and you can watch a short video about it here.